prank7/altcampus.school/posts/10-project-ideas-for-learning-react-js.md

 **Time Taken:** 30 Hours

 If you are someone new to all of this, take a look at [our course](https://altcampus.school) which takes you from absolute beginner to becoming a full-stack developer and getting your first developer job.
-It includes everything (assignments, video lectures, quizzes, interview questions and job prepration) you will need for you journey of becoming a full-stack developer.
+It includes everything (assignments, video lectures, quizzes, interview questions and job prepration) you will need for your journey of becoming a full-stack developer.